Best Rides at Universal Orlando

 Enjoy a Roller Coaster Ride

 Other great coaster rides are the Hollywood Rip Ride Rockit and the Mummy Coaster.
 Both are amazing, with the former accompanied by rock n’ roll music and the latter full of thrilling special effects.
-For guests who are easily scared or tend to get dizzy, but still want to experience a great coaster ride, the motion simulator Simpsons Ride is a perfect choice!
+For guests who are easily scared or tend to get dizzy, but still want to experience a great coaster ride, the motion simulator Simpsons Ride is is one of the best rides at Universal Orlando for those who prefer a slower pace.

 Buy Tickets in Advance